seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 That, in the working of your own affections,
 Had time cohered with place or place with wishing,
 Or that the resolute acting of your blood
-Could have attain’d the effect of your own purpose,
+Could have attain'd the effect of your own purpose,
 Whether you had not sometime in your life
-Err’d in this point which now you censure him,
+Err'd in this point which now you censure him,
-And pull’d the law upon you.
+And pull'd the law upon you.

 **ANGELO**
-’Tis one thing to be tempted, Escalus,
+'Tis one thing to be tempted, Escalus,
 Another thing to fall.
 I not deny,
-The jury, passing on the prisoner’s life,
+The jury, passing on the prisoner's life,
 May in the sworn twelve have a thief or two
 Guiltier than him they try.
-What’s open made to justice,
+What's open made to justice,
 That justice seizes: what know the laws
-That thieves do pass on thieves? ’Tis very pregnant,
+That thieves do pass on thieves?
+'Tis very pregnant,
-The jewel that we find, we stoop and take’t
+The jewel that we find, we stoop and take't
 Because we see it; but what we do not see
 We tread upon, and never think of it.
 You may not so extenuate his offence